WallarooLabs/wally/apps/arizona-source-app/ARIZONA_UBUNTU.md

 Before you can run Arizona, you need to generate data for it with the datagen app.
 This can take some time (depending on how large of a dataset you are building), so do this step first.

 As for how long it will take to generate your data, a good rule of thumb is to halve the time you want to generate.
 So, if you want to generate 20 mins of data, it will take 10 mins to do.
 If you want to do 1 hour, it will take 30 mins... etc.

+IMPORTANT: all the configs are for generating data with 750 clients.
+If you want to run on multiworker with 5500 clients, there is a `-multiworker` version of each config.

 ### Building data generation tools

 #### Install libconfig